Oracle Java Licensing and Audit FAQ Guide

 Considerations:

-- OpenJDK is Free: OpenJDK is free to use in any environment and is under a GPL license.
+- OpenJDK is Free: OpenJDK is free to use in any environment and is licensed under the GPL.
 Many vendors provide builds (Adoptium/Temurin, Red Hat, Amazon Corretto, Azul Zulu, etc.) that are essentially drop-in replacements for Oracle Java without cost or legal restriction.
 By switching, you no longer have to worry about Oracle’s licenses for those instances.

 - Migration Effort: In most cases, switching from Oracle JDK to OpenJDK build is trivial (they are binary compatible).
-But you should test critical apps to ensure no surprises.
+However, you should test critical apps to ensure there are no surprises.
 Things like font rendering differences or minor behavior differences have occasionally been noted, but generally, it’s smooth.

-- Timing (Audit Consideration): Doing this before or early in an audit reduces future exposure.
+- Timing (Audit Consideration): Conducting this assessment before or early in the audit reduces future exposure.
 Oracle can’t charge you for OpenJDK usage.
 However, be aware that switching today doesn’t erase past unlicensed use.
 Oracle could still come after you for past usage.
 But if you switch before they notice, they have a harder time proving past usage unless there’s evidence (like download logs or employees admitting it).

 - Partial Switch: Some companies keep Oracle for certain systems (where they want Oracle’s support or the stability of staying on Oracle’s build) and use OpenJDK elsewhere to minimize the number of licenses needed.
 That’s also valid.
-For example, maybe use Oracle JDK for an Oracle product that officially requires it, but OpenJDK for custom apps.
+For example, use Oracle JDK for an Oracle product that officially requires it, but use OpenJDK for custom applications.

-- Stay Updated: If you switch to OpenJDK, ensure you have a process to get regular updates from the vendor.
+- Stay Updated: If you switch to OpenJDK, ensure you have a process in place to receive regular updates from the vendor.
 Oracle’s updates won’t apply, but, for example, Adoptium releases updates in parallel with Oracle’s CPU releases.
 Manage that so you remain secure.

 In summary, migrating to OpenJDK or other free builds can immediately stop the meter on Oracle licensing costs.
 Many organizations have done this after 2019; it’s a prime reason Oracle introduced NFTC to entice some back.
 Just handle the transition carefully and be mindful of any past usage exposure.